 HurryTheFoodUp is reader-powered.
 If you click through using links on our site we may earn a small commission at no cost to you.

 You are thinking about going vegetarian.
 Cool stuff!
 This article discusses all the important aspects that are involved when making the decision – including tons of practical cooking tips and tasty recipes.

 I also convinced my friend and nutritionist Claire Garcia Ruiz BSc MSc to contribute to all the health related parts, making sure everything you read is footed on reputable and up to date science.

-Why Become a Vegetarian?
+Why become a vegetarian?

 Going vegetarian is a big lifestyle change and without a clear motivation it will be difficult to go through with it for long.
 It’s the same as with everything else: if you don’t see the purpose in what you are doing, you will eventually stop doing it, because you feel it’s not important, or boring, or annoying.

-Environmental reasons: Without a doubt, factory farms are a major contributor of destroying our planet.
-The Food and Agriculture Organization (FAO) of the United Nations, stated in 2006 that “the livestock sector is a major stressor on many ecosystems and on the planet as a whole.
+Without a doubt, factory farms are a major contributor of destroying our planet.
+The Food and Agriculture Organization (FAO) of the United Nations, stated that “the livestock sector is a major stressor on many ecosystems and on the planet as a whole.
 Globally it is one of the largest sources of greenhouse gases and one of the leading causal factors in the loss of biodiversity, while in developed and emerging countries it is perhaps the leading source of water pollution.”

 Personally, that left me stunned when I realized what impact eating a lot of meat has on our planet.